Enumeration of Sets of Mutually Orthogonal Latin Rectangles: Finite geometries

 Given a projective plane $\mathcal{P}$ of order $n$ we can construct an affine plane of the same order by deleting a line and all the points on it from $\mathcal{P}$.
 It is also well known that any affine plane can be obtained from a projective plane in this way.
 So, the existence of an affine or a projective plane of a given order are equivalent, and in turn equivalent to the existence of a set of $n-1$ MOLS of order $n$.
-Finite hyperbolic geometries have not been studied in as great detail as the projective ones.
-The first axiomatization for finite hyperbolic planes was given in~\cite{Grav} and a few early constructions and structural theorems were given in~~\cite{DiPa,Hen62,Ost}.
-Sandler~~\cite{San} also noted that one will obtain a finite hyperbolic plane from a projective plane by deleting three lines that do not intersect in a single point, together with all points on these lines, or equivalently by deleting two parallel lines from an affine plane.
+Finite hyperbolic geometries have not been studied in as great detail as the projective or affine ones.
+The first axiomatization for finite hyperbolic planes was given by Graves in~\cite{Grav} and a few early constructions and structural theorems were given by Di Paola, Henderson, and Ostrom in~\cite{DiPa,Hen62,Ost}, respectively.
+Sandler~\cite{San} also noted that one will obtain a finite hyperbolic plane from a finite projective plane by deleting three lines that do not intersect in a single point, together with all points on these lines, or equivalently by deleting two non-parallel lines from a finite affine plane.